mb0/xelf-old/DESIGN.md

 Expression Syntax
 -----------------

-Xelf must be very simple to parse.
-Infix notation is always harder to parse than s-expressions.
-So we naturally choose LISP style parenthesis enclosed expressions.
-The parenthesis are also used for defining complex types.
-But apart from that always indicate that a resolver is called with the expression element.
+Xelf uses prefix notation for expressions and is very simple to parse.
+Infix notation is always harder to parse than s-expressions, so we naturally choose LISP style parenthesis enclosed expressions.
+The parenthesis are also used for complex type definitions, but otherwise always indicate a call to a function or form resolver.

 LISP languages are great.
-However, many key concepts of LISP-languages are not easily expressed in simple environments.
+However, many key concepts of LISP-languages are not easily expressed in other environments.
 Xelf builds on JSON and adds a notation for types and expressions on top of it.

 Xelf has special handling for tag and declaration symbols within expressions.
 This is to avoid excessive nesting of expressions and to achieve a comfortable level of expressiveness in a variety of contexts.
 Tag symbols that start with a colon and can be used for named arguments, node properties or similar things.
-Declaration symbols starting with a plus sign are used to signify variables, parameters or field names in declarations or when setting elements by key.
+Declaration symbols starting with a plus sign are reserved to be used in language extensions.

 Predefined Symbols
 ------------------

 Only the literal symbols null, false and true as well as the void type are hard keywords.
-All other types are just built-in definitions that can be overwritten in sub environment.
+All other types are just built-in symbols that can be overwritten in sub environment.

 The schema prefix can be used to refer to built-in types, even if shadowed by a another definition.